 When considering future study designs and implementation, the research needs to carefully consider issues associated with identifying and gaining site access, and benefits of obtaining the data versus the resource burden, and the implementation of other methods for generating data to address specific research hypotheses.
 Future studies will need a carefully developed and implemented communications plan to promote the value of the research and gain access to the required facilities.

 Additional information on the use of recycled tire materials

-After a review of the literature, EPA identified a number of compounds or materials that may be found in tires, although not all are contained in every tire:
+After a review of the literature, the EPA identified a number of compounds or materials that may be found in tires, although not all are contained in every tire: